-In a little over 3 weeks, I was tasked to conduct brief user research on a government agency's service portal that was run by a team of analysts.
-I took my duty one step further by endeavoring to encourage the adoption of design methodology into their work.
-By the end of my stay, the full team experienced a paradigm shift towards human-centered design, research extended to address a major neglected user group and work began towards creating a design system.
+I was given 3 weeks to conduct user research on a government service portal.
+By the end of my stay, I led a team through a paradigm shift towards human-centered design, research was extended to address a major neglected user group, and the development of a design system began.

 As a UX Designer doing consulting in the government space, I sometimes face people and project problems more than interaction design problems.
 The worst scenario is being “marooned” on what Dr. Hartson calls a “priest in a parachute” assignment.